Achievable logoAchievable logo

 Custodial accounts

-The two types of custodial accounts - UGMA (Uniform Gifts to Minors Act) and UTMA (Uniform Transfer to Minors Act) - are named after the laws that created them.
-The UGMA was the first version of a custodial account, which requires custodians to give control of the assets to the minor at the age of majority (usually 18 or 21 depending on the state).
-The UTMA was established later and allows custodians to delay the transfer of assets (up to the age of 25, depending on the state).
+UGMA was the original custodial account structure.
+It requires the custodian to transfer control of the assets to the minor at the age of majority (usually 18 or 21, depending on the state).
+UTMA was created later and allows the custodian to delay the transfer of assets (up to age 25, depending on the state).

 Custodians must avoid certain aggressive investment strategies in UGMA and UTMA accounts.
-In particular, short sales, margin, and options strategies involving unlimited risk (short naked calls and covered puts) are forbidden in custodial accounts due to the risk involved.
+In particular, short sales, margin, and options strategies involving unlimited risk (short naked calls and covered puts) are prohibited in custodial accounts due to the risk involved.

 Guardianship accounts